Tanver-Hasan/Tanver-Hasan.github.io/_posts/2020-01-25-developing-graphql-api-using-node-typescript-mongodb-atlas.md

 I am not going to discuss all the code.
-However, comments before each piece of code should explain the purpose of having those line.
+However, comments before each  line  of code should explain the purpose of having those line.
 Rather, I will only focus on graphql specific code.

 ```
 import bodyParser from "body-parser";